 Example 2: Jamie

-Shortcuts to a Southwest Companion Pass: Which points qualify
+Shortcuts to a Southwest Companion Pass without spending a lot of money: Which points qualify?

 There are many ways to earn Companion Pass qualifying points.
-Rapid Rewards points earned from flying and those earned from the Southwest credit cards (including from signup bonuses) count towards the requirements.
+Rapid Rewards points earned from flying and those earned from the Southwest credit cards (including from new credit card welcome bonuses) count towards the requirements.
 Most points earned through the Southwest Rapid Rewards shopping portal count towards the companion pass as do those from partners like rental car agencies.